anuket-project/anuket-specifications/doc/ref_model/chapters/chapter01.md

    - NFVI resources are configured on behalf of VNFs through standard and open APIs.
    - NFVI resources are discovered/monitored by management entities (such as orchestration) through standard and open APIs.
 1. VNFs should be modular and utilise minimum resources.
-1. NFVI shall support pre-defined and parameterised T-Shirt sizes.
+1. NFVI shall support pre-defined and parameterized T-Shirt sizes.
    - T-Shirt sizes will evolve with time.
 1. NFVI provides certain resources, capabilities and features and vApps should only consume these resources, capabilities and features.
 1. VNFs that are designed to take advantage of NFVI accelerations should still be able to run without these accelerations with potential performance impacts.
 1. An objective of CNTT is to have a single, overarching Reference Model and the smallest number of Reference Architectures as is practical.
 Two principles are introduced in support of these objectives:

   - **Principle #1 – Minimize Architecture proliferation by stipulating compatible features be contained within a single Architecture as much as possible:**
     - Features which are compatible, meaning they are not mutually exclusive and can coexist in the same NFVI instance, shall be incorporated into the same Reference Architecture.
-For example, IPv4 and IPv6 should be captured in the same Architecture, because they don’t interfere with each other
+For example, IPv4 and IPv6 should be captured in the same Architecture, because they don't interfere with each other
     - Focus on the commonalities of the features over the perceived differences.
 Seek an approach that allows small differences to be handled at either the low level design or implementation stage.
 For example, assume the use of existing common APIs over new ones.

   - **Principle #2 – Create an additional Architecture only when incompatible elements are unavoidable:**